fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-itl-lab.md

 * Go to `/usr/lib/nagios/plugins/` and pick some random check_commands.
 * Run them on the commandline first to get an idea how they work and what parameters they provide.
 * Edit the files `/etc/icinga2/zones.d/master/services.conf` (agendbased) and `/etc/icinga2/conf.d/hosts/localhost.conf` (agentless) and add some of the check_commands.
+Use the online [documentation](https://icinga.com/docs/icinga-2/latest/doc/01-about/) to get information and more details about the check_commands.
 Finally, update some parameters of existing commands.
 * Watch how Icinga2 reacts on the changes you made and play around with different settings.

 ### Useful check_commands